courtoftheowls/LIF-Models-and-Network-Experiments/README.md

 🚀 Features

-✅ Implemented an LIF neuron class with membrane potential, post-synaptic currents, and spike-time tracking ✅ Built a two-neuron bidirectional network with controlled input spike trains ✅ Simulated the network to produce spike raster plots ✅ Designed a larger LIF neuron layer with varied input currents and measured firing rates
+✅ Implemented an LIF neuron class with membrane potential, post-synaptic currents, and spike-time tracking \n ✅ Built a two-neuron bidirectional network with controlled input spike trains ✅ Simulated the network to produce spike raster plots ✅ Designed a larger LIF neuron layer with varied input currents and measured firing rates